Krnsand/rock-paper-scissors-lizard-spock/README.md

   <img src="https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/jshint.png">
   </details>

+  While I don't have any errors in my js code I do have quite a bit of warnings.
+I talked to my mentor about these who whent through them with me.

   <details><summary>Specific JSHint</summary>
   <img src="https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/specific_jshint.png">
   </details>

-While I don't have any errors in my js code I do have quite a bit of warnings.
-I talked to my mentor about these who whent through them with me.

-The specific warning in my second image
+The specific warning in my second image states that as that function is created inside a for loop, it may be difficult to read.
+It should not, however, have any real effect on how the code runs.

 - I have successfully tested my website on Google Chrome, Firefox, Microsoft Edge, Safari and Samsung Internet Browser.
 - I have used Google Chrome Developer Tools throughout the creation of my project to test layouts and responsivness as I progressed.
 - I have used Google Chrome Developer Tools to test on following devices:

   - iPhone 4
   - iPhone SE
   - iPhone XR